BIODIVERSITY REPORTING

 In our 2021 study, we uncover the extent to which companies are reporting on biodiversity and how they are addressing these issues.
-The study focuses on the sustainability disclosures of the top 50 largest companies in the US and top 50 in Europe.
+The study focuses on the sustainability disclosures of the top 50 largest companies in the US and the top 50 in Europe.

-Key takeaways from this study:
+Key takeaways from the 2021 study:

 -